As inefficient light bulbs continue to be phased out in the UK, you may need help deciding which energy-saving bulb is right for your home.

-There are hardly any traditional light bulbs on the shelves any more and, instead, more and more energy saving light bulbs are on offer.
+You'd be hard-pressed to find halogen or incandescent bulbs on the shelves these days; instead, more and more energy saving light bulbs are on offer.

-Since these new bulbs are often more expensive, you’re likely curious what the difference between the new energy-efficient light bulbs and older models is and whether they will they save you money.
+These newer bulbs are often more expensive, so it's helpful to know what the difference between the new energy-efficient light bulbs and older models is and how much can they save you on your energy bill.

 Well, we’ve got the answers right here.

-In a bid to meet their carbon reduction targets, the British government, and governments across the EU, are phasing out inefficient light bulbs.
-Britain is one of the countries leading the way and, having started by eliminating all lightbulbs above 100W, they have now completed the roll out.
+In a bid to meet their carbon reduction targets, the British government, and governments across the EU, have been phasing out inefficient light bulbs.

 Now, in most major supermarkets and hardware stores, your only choice is to buy energy efficient light bulbs, although you may still be able to find older models in some corner stores.

-There are three main types of energy saving light bulbs: compact fluorescent lamps (CFLs), halogen bulbs, and light-emitting diodes (LEDs).
+There are two main types of energy saving light bulbs: compact fluorescent lamps (CFLs) and light-emitting diodes (LEDs).

 CFLs are the most common, and are the closest thing to a direct replacement for old light bulbs.
-Halogen bulbs are more expensive than CFLs and also don’t last as long, whereas LEDs are the most expensive of the lot, but are also the most efficient and last the longest.
+These types of bulbs are recommended for general and outdoor lighting of your home.

 Will energy saving bulbs help the energy efficiency of my home?